 Jinsook (Jennie) Lee

-I’m a Ph.D. candidate in Information Science at Cornell University, advised by René F. Kizilcec in the Future of Learning Lab and Thorsten Joachims with Nikhil Garg on committee.
+I’m a Ph.D. candidate in Information Science at Cornell University.
+I’m co-advised by René F. Kizilcec in the Future of Learning Lab and Thorsten Joachims, with Nikhil Garg on the committee.
 I’m also fortunate to collaborate with National Tutoring Observatory, and AJ Alvero.

 Prior to Cornell, I spent several years as a data scientist at Korea University to develop course and major recommender systems to support college students’ decision making process.